-For more information about veterans education benefits, see the Veterans Education Benefits section and the VA website at https://benefits.va.gov/gibill/.
+For more information about veterans education benefits, see the Veterans Education Benefits section and the VA website.
 You can also contact the Veterans Resource Center, located on the ground level of the Bonnell Building, Room BG-43, for more information and services to help you achieve your goals at the College.
-For more information, <a href="mailto:emailto:
+For more information, email Veterans Resource Center.